My Linux Server Setup

 But you don't have to use this to be secure, because we will install fail2ban later.

-(Just a thought: Someone would have to guess the username and then the password, together with fail2ban it's highly unlikely that someone can get access.)
+(Hint: Someone would have to guess the username and the password to login, together with fail2ban it's highly unlikely that someone can get access even if you do not use keys.)

 Firewall

-For me iptables is enough of a firewall.
-It blocks/allows protocols,states and IP addresses.
+For me iptables is my favorite firewall.
+It blocks/allows protocols, states and IP addresses.

 You can also look into firewalld or uncomplicated firewall (ufw).
 These are just applications that build ontop of iptables.